grafana/aws-workshop/site/docs/lab1/2_tour.md

 - Understand Application Observability

-- Understand how to connect your data, wherever it lives
+- Understand how to connect your data, wherever it lives, using data sources and Private Data Source connect

 Click **Next** to continue to the next module.